PAYONE-GmbH/shopware-5/README.md

 ## Installation
 ### Prerequisites
 You should have your PAYONE API credentials.
-If you don't have credentials, [contact PAYONE](https://payone.com).
+If you don't have credentials, contact us: sales@payone.com.

 ### Install
 From PAYONE's official docs site, you can install the plugin in two ways: